Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Overview}

+In this paper, we put forward an analogy between aspects the strange duality proposal for curves and abelian surfaces.
+Such an analogy is by no means obvious: we study moduli spaces whose geometries are very different.
+It is therefore surprising that the emerging pictures share common features, some which we point out below.

-This paper is a sequel to \cite {abelian}, and in some sense to \cite {Po}, and relies on the techniques of \cite {elliptic} and \cite {wirtinger}.
-The general theme is the analogy between the strange duality proposal for curves and abelian surfaces.
-Our main results are: \begin {itemize} \item [(i)] we discuss how theta bundles over moduli of sheaves on abelian surfaces depend on the reference sheaf, analogously to the case of curves considered in \cite {DN}; \item [(ii)] we recast the strange duality conjecture in terms of Fourier-Mukai transforms and Verlinde bundles, as in \cite {Po}; \item [(iii)] we introduce a new class of semihomogeneous vector bundles, relevant to the study of the Verlinde bundles; \item [(iv)] we formulate conjectures about the splitting type of the Verlinde bundles; \item [(v)] we confirm our conjectures in degree $0$.
-In particular, we determine the action of torsion points on the space of generalized theta functions; \item [(vi)] we prove a version of the {\it ``level $1$"} strange duality isomorphism for abelian surfaces.
+In short, our main results are: \begin {itemize} \item [(i)] we discuss how the theta line bundles over moduli spaces of sheaves on abelian surfaces depend on the choice of reference sheaf; the case of curves was considered in \cite {DN}; \item [(ii)] in degree $0$, we determine the splitting type of the Verlinde bundles (defined in Section \ref{verbdl}) in terms of indecomposable factors.
+In particular, we determine the action of a certain group of torsion points on the space of generalized theta functions; the curve case was solved in \cite {wirtinger}; \item [(iii)] via (i), we recast the abelian surface strange duality conjecture as a {\it specific} isomorphism between the Verlinde bundle and its Fourier-Mukai transform, as in \cite {Po}.
+Furthermore, using (ii), we confirm that the relevant bundles of generalized theta functions are indeed {\it abstractly} isomorphic, in degree $0$.

+\end {itemize} As already mentioned, the results above parallel the case of curves.
+This is indeed one of the main points, giving credence to the strange duality conjecture in the abelian surface context.
+The proofs however require new ideas, and the results may be of interest independently of strange duality.